bmpvieira/GeeFuTu_JS_OLD/README.md

 GeeFuTu is still heavily under development, please check the Road Map for list of completed and upcoming features.

-##BETA
-### Private BETA 1/11/14 - 20/11/14
-> All data will be removed at the end of this beta

-### Public BETA 20/11/14 - 20/11/14
-> All data will be removed at the end of this beta

 ## Road Map
 ### Dec 2014
 * Hosted service available.